ibm-cloud-docs/watsonxdata/cas_proxy_ov.md

 Data Access Service (DAS) proxy in {{site.data.keyword.lakehouse_short}} provides a unified way to access object storage, govern external engines, and audit data access.
 All of these are accomplished without exposing credentials or requiring complex modifications to engines, which are not controlled by {{site.data.keyword.lakehouse_short}}.
 Currently, DAS signature and DAS proxy features are available in {{site.data.keyword.lakehouse_short}}.

+The Data Access Service (DAS) proxy feature is now deprecated and will be removed in future release.
+You cannot use the Data Access Service (DAS) proxy feature to access object storage (S3, ADLS and ABS).
+{: important}

 DAS signature is available only internally for Data Stage and IBM Spark.
 IBM Spark by default connects to the watsonx.data object storage through DAS signature.